 At Confirmation, through prayer and the laying on of hands by a bishop, the Church asks God to give those being confirmed power, through the Holy Spirit, to live a long life of faith and commitment to his Church.
 In the sacrament, the individual receives the outward Spirit of grace which inspires them to move from a personal to an outward and active faith.
 Once Confirmed, people are encouraged to explore their own ministries on behalf of God’s Church and provide a positive example of faith so that more people may come to know his love for them.

-“Taking such a big step can feel scary or even foolish, we may feel like we would rather run than take seriously what we know inside to be true.
+“Taking such a big step can feel scary or even foolish amidst the noise of today’s society.
+We may feel like we would rather run than take seriously what we know inside to be true.
 But to turn away from God is to live a life of denial.
-Only commitment to his goodness can bring us true contentment and only working at bringing his peace on the world can heal it.”Fr Rob Parker-McGee 2014
+Only commitment to His goodness can bring us true contentment and only working at revealing His peace and compassion on the world can heal it.”Fr Rob Parker-McGee SR 2014